frankhale/nwjs-edge-example1/README.md

 - Open command prompt to node-webkit
 - Run using the command: nw nw-edge-example

-**NOTE: The Edge node module is included in the repo on purpose.
-If you are running x64 Windows you won't need to run any of the compile instructions below as the module has been compiled for NW 0.12.0 already.**

 ###C# Class Library

 The SimpleLibrary.dll is built from the Hello.cs source file.
 I've omitted the